-Privacy notices must be reviewed on a regular basis to ensure that the type of data collected and the intended uses have not changed, and researchers must ensure that the actual business practices within the research organisation are consistent with the commitments made to research participants.
+Privacy notices must be reviewed on a regular basis to ensure that the type of data collected and the intended uses have not changed, and researchers must ensure that the actual business practices and technologies being used within the research organisation are consistent with the commitments made to research participants and comply with evolving regulatory requirements.
 Each proposed use of personal data must be analysed to ensure compliance with local privacy laws, compliance with ICC/ESOMAR's Code and ESOMAR guidelines, and consistency with the privacy promises made to research participants.